astra-vision/LiDPM/README.md

 ## Ground truth generation

-To generate the complete scenes you can run the `map_from_scans.py` script.
+To generate the complete scenes run the `map_from_scans.py` script.
-This will use the dataset scans and poses to generate the sequence map to be used as ground truth during training:
+This will use the dataset scans and poses to generate the sequence map to be used as the ground truth during training.

-Specify the SemanticKITTI path and the output path in the corresponding config.
+Specify the SemanticKITTI path and the output path in the corresponding config file.
 ```
 cd lidpm/scripts
 python map_from_scans.py configs/map_from_scans.yaml
 ```

-Once the sequence maps are generated you can then train the model.

 ## Training the model